Abatement and Distance from Source

 sound pressure in distance from source

-The sound pressure in a spherical distance from a source can be expressed as:
+Sound pressure in spherical distance from a noise source can be calculated as:

 p2 = ρ c N / (4 π r2) (1)